 The "Taguba Report" was prepared by Maj.
 Gen. Antonio Taguba at the request of Lt.
 Gen. Ricardo S. Sanchez, the U.S. Commander of the Combined Joint Task Force in Iraq.
 The purpose was to investigate the conduct of the 800th Military Police Brigade, principally at the Abu Ghraib prison facility.
-Tover the course of a month, General Taguba headed a team that reviewed reports of prior military investigations, witness statements by military police and military intelligence personnel, potential suspects, and detainees.
-Moreover, the Taguba investigation conducted its own interviews and collected additional evidence.558 In late February 2004, General Taguba issued his report, which documented numerous instances of torture and other unlawful conduct:
+Over the course of a month, General Taguba headed a team that reviewed reports of prior military investigations, witness statements by military police and military intelligence personnel, potential suspects, and detainees.
+Moreover, the Taguba investigation conducted its own between October and December 2003, at the Abu Ghraib Confinement Facility (BCCF), numerous incidents of sadistic, blatant, and wanton criminal abuses were inflicted on several detainees.
+This systemic and illegal abuse of detainees was intentionally perpetrated by several members of the military police guard force . . . of the Abu Ghraib Prison (BCCF).
+The allegations of abuse were substantiated by detailed witness statements . . . and the discovery of extremely graphic photographic evidence.
+559